 I’m sure this is old hat for vegetarians, but since we’ve cut back on our meat consumption over the past few years I’ve had to get creative.
-I try to include some protein at every meal and, more often than not it’s meat, eggs, or beans.
+I try to include some protein at every meal and, more often than not, meat, eggs, or beans.

 And yes, beans can be hard to digest.
 I’ve found eight ways to improve their digestibility which definitely helps.
 I also find that eating beans long enough helps our guts to acclimate to them and that certain varieties of legumes are harder on the belly than others.

-With a proper soaking and cooking we can eat beans every day.
-And with a proper rotation of dishes we can enjoy eating beans every day.
-Here’s three weeks worth of ideas and recipes to get you going.
+With proper soaking and cooking, we can eat beans every day.
+And with a proper rotation of dishes, we can enjoy eating beans every day.
+Here are three weeks’ worth of ideas and recipes to get you going.